By Cat, Jan 2010 (Photo, right, from Wikimedia Commons)

 This recipe is adapted from Nourishing Traditions, by Sally Fallon with Mar G. Enig, PhD.
 (1), with ideas from Elise.com (2).
 To make it 5-bean, add two of the following: lima beans, black beans, navy beans, pinto beans, appaloosa beans, or fresh green beans.
 Or add four of those choices to make it 7-bean…

-NOTE: Sprouting the beans makes for a more nutritious salad.
-See Soaking & Sprouting Beans for more detail.
+The original recipe doesn’t specify sprouting them, but I highly recommend it, as “sprouting the beans makes for a more nutritious salad.”
+See my article: Soaking & Sprouting Beans for more detail.

 I don’t advise using the raw sprouted beans in the salad – some varieties of raw sprouted beans are OK for a snack, but not for a meal.
 After sprouting, I lightly steam the beans so they are not overcooked (to preserve as much of the vital nutrients as possible).